 Old Cartoon 1812

-The Federalist Party were feeling better good about their chances going into this election as the Democratic-Republicans were divided and some Americans were against the war, so Federalists felt that this was the perfect time to reclaim the White House.
+The Federalists Party were feeling pretty good about their chances going into this election as the Democratic-Republicans were divided and some Americans were against the war.

-However once DeWitt Clinton was chosen as the candidate by the Northern section of the Democratic-Republicans, many Federalists decided not to run a candidate and they also didn’t publicly endorse Clinton either as the party believed that by throwing their support to DeWitt, it would hurt his chances of winning states in the South and it could lead to an easy victory for James Madison.
+However once DeWitt Clinton was chosen as the candidate by the Northern section of the Democratic-Republicans, many Federalists decided not to run a candidate; Even more strange, they also didn’t publicly endorse Clinton as the party believed that by throwing their support to DeWitt, it would hurt his chances of winning states in the South and it could lead to an easy victory for James Madison.

-The Federalists did decide to nominate Jarod Ingersoll from Pennsylvania as Clinton’s running mate which Clinton accepted as Pennsylvania was a key state that could help him win the race, but will that be enough for Clinton to win or will Madison be able to keep his position as President?
+The Federalists decided to nominate Jarod Ingersoll from Pennsylvania as Clinton’s running mate which Clinton accepted as Pennsylvania was a key state that could help him win the race, but will that be enough for Clinton to win or will Madison be able to keep his position as President?

 image 1